mfnch/immagine/README.md

 ## Status

 This software is under development.
-It can already be used, but is not feature complete.
+It can be used already, despite not being feature complete.
 The user should expect bugs and misbehaviours here and there.
-Please, have a look at the license file in this directory, LICENSE.
+Please, have a look at the [`LICENSE`](LICENSE) file in this directory.
 Use at your own risk!
 Contributions are welcome.

 ## Design considerations

-This project was created due to the lack of an image viewer which suits my personal needs.
 Below is a list of design considerations behind this project:

 - Thumbnails are the most important feature while browsing a directory of images.
 All screen space should be used for thumbnails.
 Little screen space